The Firebase Session component

 Configure Cloud Firestore

-Cloud Firestore is a Firebase specific database to associate data with your users.
+Cloud Firestore is a database specific to Firebase.
+It allows you to associate data with your users.

-Go to the Database tab.
-Click Create Database.
+• Go to the Firestore Database tab.
+Click on Create Database.

 start-in-test-mode.png

-Go to the tab Rules: you need to update the security rules so that you are not blocked after 30 days.
+• Go to the Rules tab: you need to update the security rules to avoid being blocked after 30 days.
 Copy and paste the code below:

 rules_version = '2';